 UNESCO List of Intangible Cultural Heritage of Humanity is published by Intergovernmental committee for the protecting and safeguarding of it.
-It aim is to provide better protection of important intangible cultural heritages worldwide.
+It aims is to provide better protection of important intangible cultural heritage worldwide.

 There are total 12 Intangible Cultural Heritage in the list of India.

-1. Koodiyattam – Earliest classical dramatic art form of Kerala – 2008
+1. Koodiyattam – The Earliest classical dramatic art form of Kerala – 2008

 Koodiyattam is the earliest classical dramatic art form of Kerala.
 Koodiyattam literally means “acting together”.
 Koodiyattam used to be a combined dance drama conducted by the Chakkiyars (a caste among Hindus), who provided the male cast and the Nangiars (women of the Nambiyar caste), playing the female roles.